mgp123/mgp123.github.io/_posts/2021-10-5-information-theory-notes.md

 $$p(i) < p(j), l_1<l_2 \rightarrow  p(i)\cdot l_2 +p(j)\cdot l_1 < p(i)\cdot l_1 +p(j)\cdot l_2$$

-In other words, if an encoding gives a shorter codeword to a rare symbol and a long codeword to a more common one, then you could get a better encoding by fliping both codewords.
+In other words, if an encoding gives a shorter codeword to a rare symbol and a long codeword to a more common one, then you could get a better encoding by flipping both codewords.

 As a consequence, the optimal encoding should give $$0$$ and $$1$$ to the two most likely symbols, $$00, 01,10,11$$ to the next four and so on.
 To calculate the efficiency, take $$p_1..p_k$$ to be the probabilities sorted in decreasing order.
 The optimal coding length $$L^*(p)$$ for our distribution $$p$$ is: